neomantic-zz/arche/README.md

 [Chad Albers](mailto:calbers@neomantic.com)

-## Arche Licensing Information
+## License

-arche may be used under the terms of either the
+Arche may be used under the terms of either the

   * GNU Lesser General Public License (LGPL) http://www.gnu.org/licenses/lgpl.html